jscodingnights/d3/README.md

 ## Challenge
-* Learn the basics of D3.js by building a bar graph: http://bost.ocks.org/mike/bar/
+* Learn the basics of D3.js by building a bar graph: http://bost.ocks.org/mike/bar/ (use index.html file in this repo as a starting point)
-* Animate the chart on load
+* Animate the chart so the bars "grow" on load
 * Build a scatter plot
 * Build a pie chart